open-telemetry/opentelemetry-dotnet-instrumentation/docs/releasing.md

 # Release Process

+0. Remember to run tests on .NET 4.6.2 locally (they do not run in GitHub).

 1. Update the version in the following files:

    - `*.cs` - TODO: extract as a constant to reduce the number of occurances